soilwise-he/SoilWise-documentation/tech/docs/technical_components/storage.md

 ## Ongoing Developments

 In the next iteration of the SWR development, the currently deployed storage options will be extended to support new features and functions.
 Such extensions can improve performance and usability.
-Moreover, we expect that the integration of AI/ML based functions will require additional types of storage and better a integration to exploit their combined power.
+Moreover, we expect that the integration of AI/ML based functions will require additional types of storage and better integration to exploit their combined power.
 Exploratory work that was performed in the first development cycle, but is not yet integrated into the deployment of iteration 2 include:

 ### Apache Lucene for Lexical Search